Q U A N T U M

 T E C H N O L O G Y

-Scanning Tunneling Microscopy (STM) is a type of microscope utilized for imaging surfaces at the atomic level.
-It is based on the principle of quantum tunneling and was invented by Heinrich Rohrer and Gerd Binnig in 1981, for which they were awarded the Nobel Prize in Physics in 1986 [1](#Bibliography).
-Its widespread applications across physics, chemistry, and materials science have revolutionized our understanding of surface structures, electronic properties, and the intricate world of nanoscale phenomena.
-Operating as a non-optical technique, STM stands as an indispensable tool for the precise investigation and manipulation of matter, opening new frontiers in the exploration of nanomaterials and nanodevices [2](#Bibliography).
+Scanning Tunneling Microscopy (STM) is a type of microscope used for imaging surfaces at the atomic level.
+It is based on the principle of quantum tunneling and was invented by Heinrich Rohrer and Gerd Binnig in 1981, for which they were awarded the Nobel Prize in Physics in 1986.

 Schema of STM

-Tunneling a single particle throught a one-dimentional potential barrier
+Tunneling a single particle through a one-dimensional potential barrier

 Tunneling current density in metal-insulator-metal system